suriyagp/Grid-Select/README.md

 ## Features

  * Implement the grid type structure into the select box
- * Fixed eader for the result list
+ * Fixed header for the result list (Data wise Dynamic)
  * Can able to add more number of columns into the search result list